The G Elements is designed to pack off the wellbore using an expandable rubber element.

-Designed to pack off the wellbore via an expandable rubber element, used in tandem as a straddle pack-off for isolating and containing deteriorated or damaged tubing or as a standalone pack off when conventional plugging equipment is not available.
+The G Element is used in tandem as a straddle pack-off for isolating and containing damaged tubing or as a standalone pack off when conventional plugging equipment is not available.

 The BT “G” element assembly can be used for a number of different wireline operations, it can be attached to a second element assembly via a flow tube that threads in the bottom of the upper element assembly and the top of the lower, tubing stops above and below may be use to lock the pack off in place.The “G” element assembly may also be used individually in conjunction with a “G” anchor and any of a number of different types of equalizing assemblies for various applications, the most common being a stand alone pack off for packing off tubing where a conventional plug is not available, or profile nipples are absent.

-**(it is recommended that small holes be drilled around circumference ofthe element to eliminate the chance of hydraulics occurring while setting orunsetting the rubber element)
+* Excessive or heavy jarring may damage the Pack Off.
+It is recommended that small holes be drilled around circumference of the element to eliminate the chance of hydraulics occurring while setting or unsetting the rubber element. *